 We’ve built a strong relationship with Les Elfes International and they have become our partner school.

-Whilst they do not guarantee every single Peak Leaders trainee an interview, they will interview trainees that show promise, are keen and professional and show the Peak Leaders coaches that they will be a good candidate.
+Whilst they do not guarantee every single Peak Leaders trainee an interview, they will interview every trainee that shows promise, is keen and professional and shows the Peak Leaders coaches that they will be a good candidate.

 They also work with us on the Verbier course to provide the shadowing hours required by BASI before your Level 2 exam – and this shadowing is another excellent opportunity to impress and get interviewed.

 They also have schools in Crans Montana and La Tzoumaz (as well as some weeks in Zermatt on the glacier after the winter finishes…).
 So you even have the option of moving further afield to finish your winter.